sergif-github/Python-Course/README.md

 ## Course Structure

 The course is organized into different modules, each covering a specific topic.

 Inside the repository, you'll find the following structure:

-This Python course covers the following topics:

 **[Module 0: Introduction to Python](./00-Introduction%20to%20Python)**
 - [Introduction and installing Python](./00-Introduction%20to%20Python/01_introduction_python.md)